Pronunciation of 'Erythrina'

 English (United States)

-A genus of tropical and subtropical flowering plants in the pea family, known for their bright red flowers.
+A genus of flowering plants in the family Fabaceae, commonly known as coral trees.